Optimal $\mathbb{H}_2$ Control with Passivity-Constrained Feedback: Convex Approach: Truncated Optimal Solutions

 Constraint \eqref{Q_constraint} is infinite-dimensional, but may be replaced by an equivalent finite-dimensional constraint through the use of auxiliary variables.
-To present this result, we first note that for the simplifying assumptions made here regarding $\System{G}_L$ and $\System{G}_R$, $\Tfz{U}$ has a state space realization where only $\Pi_{U2}$ and $\Delta_U$ depend on parameters $\{\Irk{Q}_1(0),...,\Irk{Q}_1(n)\}$, with this dependence being affine.
-Consequently, via the KYP Lemma, we have that \eqref{Q_constraint} holds if and only if there exists a matrix $\Sigma_U = \Sigma_U^H \succ 0$ such that
+To present this result, we first note that $\Tfz{U}$ has a state space realization